Wednesday, August 8, 2018

 The good dives are reproducible consistently using Oxy2 grips, which have thrust bearings pictured here.

 The factory assembly sometimes misplaces a high-error inner thrust disk instead of the low-tolerance outer thrust disk, as explained in the video above on the right.
 Discard the bad grip.
+The outer thrust disk needs to hug the feather shaft tightly because the radial bearing's inner tube needs to rest on the outer thrust disk without sinking into the crevice between the shaft and the disk, which would result in transferring centripetal, axial force onto the junction between the outer radial bearing's inner and outer tube.
 The general IoT platform build uses Align250 main grips without thrust bearings to avoid the added build complexity.

-The general build's Align main rotor grips without thrust bearings can also dive at terminal speed properly, as in the following video, but only sometimes.
+The general build's Align main rotor grips without thrust bearings can also dive at terminal speed properly, as in the following video, but only with brand-new grips if without modifying PIDs, as seen in the previous section about calibration of electronic PWM.
 Unless you trim the rotor blade roots, the Align250 grips are too short to accommodate a thrust bearing on the far side, like the Align300 grips.
-The feathering friction is more significant without thrust bearings, so the physical P-to-I ratio differs from 1:20 for terminal speed traveling.
+With wearing, the feathering friction is more significant without thrust bearings, so the physical P-to-I ratio differs from 1-to-20 (as seen in CC3D, or, unscaled) for terminal speed traveling,as shown in the following video.

 For maximum torque for instant punching, main rotor's ESC RPM governer P-Gain can be as high as 0.5 without motor oscillation (yes, motor RPM can oscillate, producing audible noise),